Unfortunately, Education Perfect abruptly stopped offering subscriptions to homeschoolers at the end of 2023.

 But when I check his learner record I can see he’s been doing a bit of everything.
 A fair bit of French and maths, some grammar and spelling, plus science.

-He’s since decided that he’d rather me print out the homeschooling lesson plan for each subject, and he’ll go through it at his own pace.
+He’s since decided that he’d rather me print out the homeschooling learning plans for each subject, and he’ll go through it at his own pace.
 He enjoys the feeling of progress as he ticks off each lesson and it helps him structure his progress through the units.

 Rex is 15 with special needs.
 Most of the work is too advanced for him, but he sometimes sits down with one of the girls and they’ll work through a few lessons with him.